 For paperwork and documents, binders and dividers are absolutely essential.
 Expanding file pockets are also great for storing and organizing papers that move around.
 With everything neatly contained, you don’t end up with random piles of work cluttering your desk.

-Pro Tip: Checkout more ways to conquer paper clutter on your desk with our list of top office supplies for organizing paperwork.
+Pro Tip: Check out more ways to conquer paper clutter on your desk with our list of top office supplies to help you stay organized.